A

 after a fascinating discourse with relationship

-astrologer, Jacqueline Bigar, I felt it necessary to honestly
+astrologer, Jacqueline Bigar, I felt it necessary to reaccess and

-reaccess and rethink my attitude toward the usage of Solstice
+rethink my attitudes toward the usage of Solstice Points in Relationship

 Yep!

-It would seem that even really old dogs are (on the very rare
+It would seem that even we really old dogs are (on the very rare occasion)

 In